Guide To Christchurch Skiing

 The Selwyn District has a reputation for fantastic snow with six ski areas.
 Beginners and intermediates should head for Mount Cheeseman, an hour from Mt Hutt village, in the Craigieburn Range.
-The learning slope is right next to the main lodge, and the other slopes are wide and gentle, cascading down the sunny, rolling hillside – perfect for building confidence.
+The learning slope is right next to the main lodge, and the other slopes are wide and gentle.
+Cascading down the sunny, rolling hillside is perfect for building confidence.

 If you enjoy your skiing where it feels like you're the only one around, go to Mount Olympus, 45km from Windwhistle, where there's a wide open bowl with a fantastic panoramic view down the mountain, and nothing else in sight.
 It's great for beginners who don't mind the rough and ready tow rope, and also more confident skiers who like to let rip with their creativity without getting told off.

 The closest ski field to Christchurch is Porters, at Springfield, which has good learner facilities, great snowmaking, perfect intermediate slopes, and a respected ski school.
 Tailored packages and lessons make this the perfect choice for families, or those wanting to master the slopes in double quick time.